Black Hole S-matrix for a scalar field: Sources and echoes

 We observe that for $\omega < M_{BH}$ (which holds always since the black hole cannot radiate all its mass in a single burst and any source should be thought of as a small perturbation of the large black hole) this time is always positive.
-Moreover, there is no need for an arbitrary UV cutoff near the horizon as in models of exotic compact objects (ECO's), and that only physical parameters appear in this expression.
+Similar forms for the scrambling time and the connection with echoes is described in~\cite{Cardoso:2016oxy,Abedi:2016hgu}.
+An advance of our approach is that there is no need for an arbitrary UV cutoff near the horizon as in models of exotic compact objects (ECO's), and that only physical IR parameters appear in the expression for the scrambling time.
+This is a hint of the universality of this expression, similar to that governing the chaos bound~\cite{Maldacena:2015waa} (but our expression depends additionally on the frequency $\omega$ of the mode).

 Another physical property of echoes is their damping factor.
 This is controlled by the modulus of the scattering factor.
 Since the near horizon scattering matrix $S_{horizon}$ is unitary by itself (for real frequencies), the damping is produced solely by the Regge-Wheeler potential.
-This then means that the damping factor is governed predominantly by $|\mathcal{R}|$, and therefore given by \eqref{T4}.
-For large frequencies, $\mathcal{R} \rightarrow 0$ and so the effect of echoes vanishes.
+From the echo expansion eqn. \eqref{geometric}, we find that the damping factor of the amplitude between subsequent echoes is governed predominantly by $|Z|^{n+1}_{echo}/|Z|^n_{echo} \sim |\mathcal{R}|$, and therefore given by \eqref{T4} in the WKB approximation.
+For very large frequencies, $\mathcal{R} \rightarrow 0$ (the backscattering effect of the Regge-Wheeler potential becomes insignificant) and so there are no echoes.

 To summarise, we find that the late-time signal is dominated by the poles of the exact asymptotic S-matrix, whereas the prompt ringdown of the initial excitation/burst is governed by the dominant quasi-normal modes of the corresponding black hole spacetime.
 Of course, a generic source is not a monochromatic signal and has some width.
 It would be very interesting to study, in quantitative detail, the echoes of appropriate wavepackets such as those in appendix~\ref{Wavepackets}.